 Frailty Indices

 VAFI: Construct validity for the VAFI has been demonstrated against other frailty assessments and used in non-veteran populations making it a valid choice for this project (28).
 This FI uses a list of international classification of disease version 10 (ICD-10), current procedural terminology (CPT), and healthcare common procedure coding (HCPCS) codes, available at the VA Boston github (https://github.com/bostoninformatics/va_frailty_index), across 31 deficits.
-The codes from the github were mapped to Systematized Nomenclature of Medicine (SNOMED) clinical terminology codes using OHDSI vocabulary relationships.
-Codes which did not map 1:1, github code to SNOMED, were independently, manually reviewed by two geriatricians, CW and AO, to ensure that the manually mapped OMOP concept codes and their definitions were appropriate FI deficits.
-Deficits were considered present if the person had evidence of the relevant concept code and absent if the concept code was not present.
+The codes from the github were mapped to Systematized Nomenclature of Medicine – Clinical Terms (SNOMED-CT) clinical terminology codes using OHDSI vocabulary relationships.
+Codes which did not map 1:1 to SNOMED-CT, were independently, manually reviewed by two geriatricians, CW and AO, to ensure that the manually mapped OMOP concept codes and their definitions were appropriate FI deficits.
+Deficits were considered present if the person had evidence of any relevant concept code and absent if all concept codes were not present.
 The ratio of the number of deficits out of the total possible deficits resulted in a value from 0 to 1 for the VAFI.
 Categories of robust or fit (0.1), pre-frail (>0.1-0.2, and frail (mild: >0.2-0.3, moderate: >0.3-0.4, severe: >0.4) were determined by published cut-points (29).

-eFI: SNOMED codes for calculating eFI were determined by and provided to our study team by Andrew Clegg (30).
-As SNOMED is a standard OMOP vocabulary no further mapping was required.
-The eFI can include laboratory measures not available in the US data, including hemoglobin estimation (anamia and hematinic deficient), urine albumin or protein levels (chronic kidney disease) and Thyroid-stimulating hormone (TSH) levels (thyroid disease). .
+eFI: SNOMED-CT codes for calculating eFI were determined by and provided to our study team by Andrew Clegg (30).
+As several of these SNOMED-CT codes are non-standard OMOP concepts, we expanded the list of codes to include concepts that are mapped to these ones with the following relations: 'Concept poss_eq from', 'Concept poss_eq to', 'Concept same_as from', 'Concept same_as to'.
+The eFI can include laboratory measures not available in the US data, including hemoglobin estimation (anamia and hematinic deficient), urine albumin or protein levels (chronic kidney disease) and Thyroid-stimulating hormone (TSH) levels (thyroid disease).
+Therefore, we did not include these measurements in our base comparison, but did include them for the UK databases for sensitivity analyses.
 There are 36 possible deficits in the eFI and the discrete eFI was categorized as robust or fit (0.0.12), mild frailty (>0.12–0.24), and frail (moderate frailty >0.24–0.36, severe frailty; >0.36) based on published cut-points(30).
 Reference supplemental table with the components from each FI to visualize the differences in deficits captured by each

 Data Analysis

-As a check of the accuracy of the Pharmetrics+ CDM transformation, we compared the prevalence of each deficit for each FI based on the OMOP concept IDs to the prevalence based on ICD values from the source data.
-This was also to ensure that the resulting OMOP FI code-list was in high agreement with the VA Boston github source codes for the VAFI.
+As a check of the accuracy of our transformation of the ICD and CPT VAFI codes to OMOP standard vocabularies, we compared the prevalence of each deficit for the VAFI based on the OMOP concept IDs to the prevalence based on ICD values from the source data.
+This ensured that the resulting OMOP FI code-list was in high agreement with the VA Boston github source codes for the VAFI.
+This step was not necessary for the SNOMED codes for the eFI, since they map 1:1 with OMOP concept codes directly.

 Subsequently, the prevalence of frailty was calculated using the two FIs in each of the five databases to demonstrate differences as well as fidelity of the FIs within these databases.
 Analytical code and lists of concepts used to calculate each FI are available at [Please link Github repository with everything].

 Results